Tinram/RND64/ReadMe.md

 ... but not that fast:

-+ File generation rates are slower and subject to a multitude of factors including: OS, OS activity, kernel patches, HDD versus SSD drive, SSD interface and underlying SSD technology etc.
++ File generation rates are slower and subject to a multitude of factors including: OS, OS activity, kernel version, kernel patches, HDD versus SSD drive, SSD interface and underlying SSD technology etc.

 In the code, there are faster ways to create files than using C's `fwrite()`, which RND64 uses.